Morningstar-Engineering/openmidi/README.md

 - [Harris Novick](https://github.com/lightyrs)

 # How to contribute
-## If you are inclined to contribute via Github
+## If you are inclined to contribute via GitHub
 1. Fork the repository
 2. Add your changes
    - Create a new yaml file
-     - Check that your YAML file is valid: http://www.yamllint.com/
+     - Check that your YAML file is valid: http://www.yamllint.com/ (or https://codebeautify.org/yaml-validator)
    - Update `mapping.json` file
      - Check that your JSON updates are valid: https://jsonlint.com/